-Coined by Benway and Lane, this term states how often the visitors while reading website content ignore the surroundings that display ads.
-This is something that even you must have done many times when you visit some website.
+Coined by Benway and Lane, this term states how often the visitors, while reading website content, ignore the surroundings that display ads.
+It is something that even you must have done many times when you visit some websites.
 For any advertiser, beating banner blindness is a challenge.
-Through this post, we will be helping you create ads that could beat banner blindness.
-Together, Bannerblindness.org and Infolinks have summed up some interesting and useful stats from the research conducted back in 2012.
-Some of the interesting facts include that an average American witnesses nearly 1,903 ads every month but interestingly only 2.8% of them are considered to be relevant.
+Through this post, we will be helping you create ads that could overcome banner blindness.
+Together, Banner blindness.org and Infolinks have summed up some exciting and useful stats from the research conducted back in 2012.
+Some of the interesting facts include that an average American witnesses nearly 1,903 ads every month, but interestingly only 2.8% of them are considered to be relevant.

 How To Beat Banner Blindness

 As per the banner blindness problem, the organic content seems to draw all the visibility.
 However, with the right placement of ads, you can make your ads as visible as marginal content, as the traditionally placed advertisements.
 As per the Infolinks usability study, that there were as much as 156% more views when the ads were placed in the top area rather than the bottom area of the page.
 Further, eye tracking maps have shown that the visitors tend to see more of the content that is placed at the top.
 So, for better visibility, you should put the ad at the top.

 Example: In the Food and Travel Magazine, the landscape skyscraper ads seem most visible because they are being placed “above the fold.”